chavezbosquez/laws-nutrition-ocl/README.md

 * [Model.use](https://github.com/chavezbosquez/laws-nutrition-ocl/blob/master/Model.use): The model specification.
 Load the model using USE GUI or via command line: `use Model.use`
 * [TheMenu.cmd](https://github.com/chavezbosquez/laws-nutrition-ocl/blob/master/TheMenu.cmd): A complete menu enforcing the Laws of Nutrition.
 After loading the model, load the menu via command line: `open TheMenu.cmd`
-* [Model_default.clt](https://github.com/chavezbosquez/laws-nutrition-ocl/blob/master/Model_default.clt), [*.olt](https://github.com/chavezbosquez/laws-nutrition-ocl/blob/master/TheMenu.olt): Auxiliary layout files of USE.
-Load a layout file to visualize specific elements of the menu.
+* [Model_default.clt](https://github.com/chavezbosquez/laws-nutrition-ocl/blob/master/Model_default.clt): Auxiliary layout file for Model visualization

 ##The model